Easy Chicken Fried Rice is a cinch to make at home with a few kitchen staples. This simple, 20 minute dish tastes just like take out!

-I can say with 99% certainty that you’ve already got all the ingredients you need to make Chicken Fried Rice on hand in your refrigerator and cupboards.
+I can say with 99% certainty that you’ve already got all the ingredients needed to make a batch of fried rice on hand in your refrigerator and cupboards.
 You’ll need:

 - White rice